johanix/draft-berra-dnsop-announce-scanner/draft-berra-dnsop-announce-scanner-02.md

 time of successive runs.
 I.e. the value is intended to provide a hint about the maximum wait time before a child-side change is detected by the scanner.

-The value is only an indication of the scanner interval, not a committment.
+The value is only an indication of the expected scanner interval, not a commitment.
 It is intended only for human consumption.

 ### Complete Example